cloudinary/frontend-frameworks/packages/angular/README.md

 ##Overview
 This is our angular library.
-The objective of this layer is to use our html library to render an image.
+The objective of this layer is to use our html library to render an image or video.

 ##Install
 1. clone repo